 "All websites and their content are inherently copyrighted, provided they are original works."

 —Heleigh Bostwick (LegalZoom)

-How to format it properly
+How to format copyright properly

 It’s quite simple really.

 But first, a disclaimer: I am not a lawyer.
 I don’t even play one on TV or anywhere.
-While I’ve read plenty on this topic and know the general legalities so that I feel confident enough to provide this info, I’m not liable or responsible for how you take this information.
+While I’ve read plenty on this topic and know the general legalities so that I feel confident enough to provide this information, I’m not liable or responsible for how you take or use this information.
 Again, I’m not a lawyer and if you have any questions, I suggest you consult with one.

 Okay, on with it… Here’s the formula for the copyright notice:

 - The copyright symbol - which, on a Mac you can easily type out by hitting Option-g, or simply type a “c” in parentheses like so: (c).